-• Step 1: Prepare an annual audit report
+· Step 1: Prepare an annual audit report

 The annual compliance procedures start from the annual audit of the business.
-As mentioned in the first article, although the audit report is generally not required to be submitted in the compliance process for FIEs nowadays - companies only need to disclose whether they have done annual audit during annual reporting - most companies still conduct their audit on a yearly basis out of various considerations, and get the audit report ready before the end of April to meet the May 31 tax reconciliation deadline.
+Although the audit report is generally not required to be submitted in the compliance process for FIEs nowadays - companies only need to disclose whether they have done annual audit during annual reporting - most companies still conduct their audit on a yearly basis out of various considerations, and get the audit report ready before the end of April to meet the May 31 tax reconciliation deadline.